Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: The Model

 \subsection{The Single-Buyer Case.}

 We begin with case where the retailer faces a unique buyer (monopsonist) for its good.
-Let the utility the buyer receives from consuming $x$ units of the good at period $t$ be given by the function $U(x,t)$.
+Let the value the buyer receives from consuming $x$ units of the good at period $t$ be given by the function $U(x,t)$.
 Units are assumed to be indivisible, and therefore the domain of the utility function $U(x,t)$ is $\mathbb{N} \times [T]$.
 Assume the buyer faces a set of prices $\{p_1\hdots, p_T\}$ and that the storage cost is $c\ge 0$ dollars per unit per time period.
 The consumer problem then consists of choosing the consumption quantities $\{x_1,x_2,\hdots,x_T\}$, the number of units purchased per period $\{q_1,\hdots, q_T\}$, and the storage levels $\{S_1, S_2,\hdots, S_T\}$.
-These are chosen to maximize her total utility
+These are chosen to maximize her total utility subject to the storage constraints that $S_t = S_{t-1} + q_{t} - x_t$, for all $t=1,\hdots,T$ where $S_0=0$.